m1g/context-api-hooks/README.md

 # React Context API with React Hooks

-A code along from the [Net Ninja tutorial][nnt] covering how to use the Context Api with Hooks.
-This uses react functional components throughout
+A code along from the [Net Ninja tutorial][nnt] covering how to use the Context API with Hooks using react functional components.
+The files are separated into the tutorial and final project folders and in addition to the Context API also covers the following hooks:

+- `useReducer`
+- `useEffect`
+- `useState`

 ## Setup